TomasBeuzen/binderhub-aws-docs/binderhub_AWS_DOCKERHUB.md

 This guide roughly follows the [Zero to BinderHub](https://binderhub.readthedocs.io/en/latest/zero-to-binderhub/) documentation.
 I found that guide vague in some places (for someone unfamiliar with BinderHub such as myself).
 Notably, the BinderHub team primarily use Google Cloud and there is less support/documentation for AWS (which is what I primarily use) so I decided to write down my workflow here for reproducibility and in case anybody stumbles across this repo looking for help.

-Recall that [Binderhub](https://github.com/jupyterhub/binderhub) combines JupyterHub (spawning single user Jupyter Notebook servers) and Repo2Docker (for building Docker images from Git repositories) to provide on-demand Jupyter notebooks that do not require authentication.
+[Binderhub](https://github.com/jupyterhub/binderhub) combines JupyterHub (service to spawn single user Jupyter Notebook servers) and Repo2Docker (for building Docker images from Git repositories) to provide on-demand Jupyter notebooks that do not require authentication.

 This documentation focuses on using Amazon Elastic Kubernetes Service (EKS) to create and manage the cluster and DockerHub as the container registry.